K-theory of locally finite graph $C^*$-algebras: Introduction

-It was mentioned there that it would be interesting to extend these results to infinite, locally finite graphs.

-We do this here when the first Betti number $\beta(E)$ of an infinite graph is finite, and show that in the infinite case $K_0$ does not have torsion.
-Moreover, in the infinite case the formula for $K_0$ involves not only the first Betti number, but also another combinatorial characteristic of the graph: the {\it brunching number}.
+It was mentioned in \cite{MM} that it would be interesting to extend these results to infinite, locally finite graphs.
+It turned out that the infinite case does indeed reveal some new phenomenon, which is not present in the finite case.
+We do answer this question from \cite{MM} here when the first Betti number $\beta(E)$ of an infinite graph is finite, and show that in the infinite case $K_0$ does not have a torsion.
+Moreover, in the infinite case the formula for $K_0$ involves not only the first Betti number, but also another combinatorial characteristic of the graph: the {\it valency number}.

+Let us give a precise definition.
+Suppose we fix a finite subgraph in $\Gamma$ with the Betti number $\gamma(\Gamma)$.
+(The definition obviously does not depend on this choice.)

+The {\it root vertex} is a root of one of the infinite trees.
+Its {\it valency}, is the number of outgoing edges, continuing to infinity.

+The {\it branching vertex} is the vertex of a tree with one incoming and more than one outgoing edges, which leads to an infinite path.
+If $n$ is the number of such outgoing edges, the {\it valency} of that vertex is $n-1$.

-\begin{definition} \rm We say that the brunching number $\gamma(E)$ of an infinite locally finite graph $E$ with finite Betti number $\beta(E)$ is a number of different infinite chains outgoing from the finite subgraph of $E$ with the Betti number $\beta(E)$.
+\begin{definition} \rm {\it Valency number} $\gamma(\Gamma)$ of an infinite, locally finite graph $E$ with the finite Betti number $\beta(E)$, is the sum of valencies in all branching vertices and root vertices.

 \end{definition}